A HISTORY OF ACCOMPLISHMENT

 1978 A TCC National Conference in Atlanta assembled TCC State Coordinators and Congressional District Directors from nearly all of the 50 states and 435 Congressional Districts.
 TCC’s New Hampshire State Coordinator was elected to the United States Senate, and TCC provided leadership which was important in the defeat of a Jimmy Carter-Teddy Kennedy socialized medicine scheme.
 TCC’s National Field Director traveled to crucial states helping defeat a Constitutional Amendment which would have given the District of Columbia full voting rights in the U.S. Senate and House of Representatives.

 1979 TCC Chairman Howard Phillips, accompanied by top generals and admirals, visited all 50 states rallying TCC’s membership to help defeat the Jimmy Carter-Leonid Brezhnev SALT II Treaty.
 TCC helped lead the fight which resulted in the defeat of taxpayer financing of elections.
 Chairman Phillips led a fact-finding trip to the Republic of China on Taiwan, accompanied by members of Congress and key conservative leaders.
-But for the betrayal of homosexual Congressman Robert Bauman on legislation concerning the Article IV, Section 3, Clause 2 Constitutional requirement that the U.S. House of Representatives consent to the surrender of U.S.territory, passage of the final surrender of the U.S. Canal and Zone to Panama would have failed.
+TCC led an extensive nationwide campaign against Jimmy Carter's giveaway of the U.S. built and owned Panama Canal, almost succeeding in blocking it in the Senate or denying the Article IV, Section 3, Clause 2 Constitutional requirement that the U.S. House of Representatives consent to the surrender of U.S.territory.

 1981 TCC helped facilitate the Kemp-Roth tax cuts signed into law by President Reagan.
 Together with Tim LaHaye, Howard Phillips participated in the founding of Concerned Women for America (CWA) and the Council for National Policy (CNP).
 Phillips opposed the nomination of Sandra Day O’Connor, a pro-abortion legislator from Arizona, to the U.S. Supreme Court.
 Defunding the Left, TCC’s efforts to block taxpayer subsidies to left of center activist groups, made some limited progress during the Reagan Administration.